 Propagation blocks will be sampled and tested by an Approved Lab or Agent in Appendix 2.
-The protocol for sampling the grapevines in Appendix 4, must be followed to ensure that leaf or cane samples (dependant on time of year) are taken from the best locations on each grapevine.
+The protocol for sampling the grapevines in Appendix 5, must be followed to ensure that leaf or cane samples (dependant on time of year) are taken from the best locations on each grapevine.
 Since labels and tags can be inadvertently lost or removed from plants, nursery samples will be collected and tracked (via GPS) by an Approved Lab or Agent for traceability.

-All testing will be at the expense of the nursery facility (see Appendix 5).
-Cost-share funding is available for testing in 2019-2023, please contact the CGCN-RCCV for more information and availability.
+All testing will be at the expense of the nursery facility (see Appendix 6), unless otherwise agreed upon by CGCN-RCCV and the nursery facility.